 |In April 2017 UCC developed a policy on group work to support staff who engage students in group work as part of their studies.
 The resulting policy provides a number of guiding principles to support staff to think about the various choices open to them when designing group work, and contains a helpful checklist at the rear of the policy

-That policy becomes binding in 2018/19 and all modules that include group work as a form of assessment need to make this explicit in the Book of Modules.
-(DMIS is open from 16-27 April 2018 to facilitate these changes).
+That policy becomes binding in 2019/20 and all modules that include group work as a form of assessment need to make this explicit in the Book of Modules.

 A number of workshops were organised by CIRTL to discuss the group work policy and to share good practice examples from colleagues across the University.
 The following links bring you to the resources shared at the group work sessions.